From Seiberg-Witten to Gromov: MCE and Singular Symplectic Forms: -bounds and integral estimates

 \begin{prop} Adopt the assumptions and notation of Lemma \ref{lem:Etop-bdd1}, and recall the reference connection \(A_0\) from (\ref{eq:A_0}).
 Fix a compact \(X_\bullet \subset X\) and an \(r\geq r_0\), \(r_0\) being as in the previous proposition.
 Let \(u_r\in C^\infty(X_\bullet, S^1)\) be such that \( u_r\cdot (A_r, \Psi_r)\) is in the gauge specified in \cite{KM}'s Equations (5.2) and (5.3).
 Then there exist positive constants \(\zeta_2\), \(\zeta _2'\) depending only on the parameters listed in (\ref{parameters}), such that

-Again, if the assumption (\ref{assume:t(r)}) in Lemma \ref{lem:Etop-bddf} holds, then the statement above holds with all appearances of \(\ln r \) replaced by \(\grt(r)\). \end{prop} \pf It suffices to establish (\ref{est:L^2_1}) for those \(X_\bullet\) of the form \(X_c\) or \(\hat{Y}_{i, [l, l+1]}\).
-Combining (\ref{eq:L^2_1}) with standard elliptic estimates (cf. e.g. pp. 101-104 of \cite{KM}), one may find a positive constant \(\zeta \) depending only on the metric on \(X\) such that
+Again, if the assumption (\ref{assume:t(r)}) in Lemma \ref{lem:Etop-bddf} holds, then the statement above holds with all appearances of \(\ln r \) replaced by \(\grt(r)\). \end{prop} \pf Combining (\ref{eq:L^2_1}) with standard elliptic estimates (cf. e.g. pp. 101-104 of \cite{KM} and noting that the lowest absolute value of non-zero eigenvalues of \(*d+d*\) on \(X_\bullet\) has a lower bound propotional to \(|X_\bullet|^{-1}\)), one may find a positive constant \(\zeta \) depending only on the metric on \(X\) such that

 Meanwhile, a combination of (\ref{eq:L^2_1}) with (\ref{f-trick}) (with \(\grf\) set to be 1) implies that

 where \(\zeta _3, \zeta _3'\) only on the parameters listed in (\ref{parameters}).
 Together with the preceding inequality, we arrive at (\ref{est:L^2_1}).